lnis-uofu/OpenFPGA/docs/source/run_fpga_flow.rst

 run_fpga_flow
 ---------------

-This python script executes the supported openfpga flow for a single benchmark and architecture file for given script parameters.
+This python script executes the supported OpenFPGA flow for a single benchmark and architecture file for given script parameters.

 The script is located at::